‘Biblical scholar’ says The Walking Dead turned his life upside down when it used his name. Now, he’s suing for it

 In the meantime, Richards’s complaint maintains he has suffered mental anguish from being “systematically associated” with his unsavory, yet fictitious, counterpart.

-The lawsuit offers Kirkman and the related entities putting out Walking Dead material two options to make things right, according to Richards.
+The lawsuit offers Kirkman and the related entities two options to make things right, according to Richards.

 The first, under the heading “CHARACTER REDEMPTION,” would have Kirkman and his partners issue a public apology to Richards, then “publish storylines within three months showing the Thomas Richards character's complete moral transformation, redemption and evolution into a heroic figure who actively works to protect others and demonstrates genuine remorse for past actions, thereby actively counteracting the negative associations created with Plaintiff's name.”